 In connection with the closing of the Asset Sale Transaction, we also caused notices to be issued to the holders of our unsecured 6.375% notes due December 15, 2022, or the December 2022 Notes, and our unsecured 6.375% notes due March 15, 2022, or the March 2022 Notes, regarding the redemption of all \$80.5 million in aggregate principal amount of the December 2022 Notes and all \$86.3 million in aggregate principal amount of the March 2022 Notes, in each case, on August 30, 2018.
 The December 2022 Notes and the March 2022 Notes will each be redeemed at 100% of their principal amount (\$25.00 per Note), plus the accrued and unpaid interest thereon from June 15, 2018 to, but excluding, August 30, 2018.
-In furtherance of the redemption, on July 31, 2018, we also irrevocably deposited with The Bank of New York Mellon Trust Company, N.A., as trustee under the indenture and supplements thereto relating to the December 2022 Notes and the March 2022 Notes, funds in trust for the purposes of redeeming all of the issued and outstanding December 2022 Notes and March 2022 Notes and paying all sums due and payable under the indenture and supplements thereto.
-As a result, our obligations under the indenture and supplements thereto relating to the December 2022 Notes and the March 2022 Notes were satisfied and discharged as of July 31, 2018, except with respect to those obligations that the indenture expressly provides shall survive the satisfaction and discharge of the indenture.
+In furtherance of the redemption, on July 31, 2018, we also irrevocably deposited with The Bank of New York Mellon Trust Company, N.A., as trustee under the indenture and supplements thereto relating to the December 2022 Notes and March 2022 Notes and paying all sums due and payable under the indenture and supplements thereto.
+As a result, our obligations under the indenture and supplements thereto.
+As a result, our obligations under the indenture and supplements thereto.
+As a result, our obligations under the indenture and supplements thereto.
+As a result, our obligations under the indenture and supplements thereto relating to the December 2022 Notes and J1, 2018, except with respect to those obligations that the indenture expressly provides shall survive the satisfaction and discharge of the indenture.